 If the media organization you’ve subscribed to no longer qualifies as a QCJO, you can still claim the DNTSC.
 You’ll need to prove that you purchased your subscription prior to losing its QCJO status.
 The CRA requires organizations to inform their subscribers if their subscriptions are no longer eligible for the credit.

 The maximum DNSTC you’re entitled to is calculated by multiplying 15% (the lowest personal tax rate) by your total qualifying subscription costs during the year up to $500.
 This translates to an annual tax savings of $75.

 If you claim the maximum amount each year during the qualifying period (2020 – 2024), your total tax savings amounts to $75.
 Moreover, you can choose to split the DNTSC with your spouse or partner.
 The total amount claimed doesn’t exceed the maximum of $500.

 Learn how to file your taxes as a couple.

-How do You Make a Claim For Digital News Subscription Tax Credit?
+How do I apply for the Digital News Subscription Tax Credit?

-The DNSTC is not one of the most generous tax credits available, but it can help offset some of the subscription costs paid for avid consumers of digital news media content.
+The DNSTC is not one of the most generous tax credits available.
+But, it can help offset some of the subscription costs paid for by avid consumers of digital news media content.
 The credit is also easy to claim, with no complicated forms to fill out.
 And with many peoples’ income streams decimated by COVID-19, any extra money saved during tax season is mighty helpful.